Firebirds blow out Bears 5-0 in Game 1 of the Calder Cup Finals - KESQ

 Firebirds blow out Bears 5-0 in Game 1 of the Calder Cup Finals

-What an introduction to the Calder Cup Finals from the Coachella Valley Firebirds.
+What an introduction to the Calder Cup Finals for the Coachella Valley Firebirds.

 Firebirds win 5-0.
 Blowout and shutout. pic.twitter.com/p0Sgf3Pxc7— Blake Arthur (@BlakeArthur24) June 9, 2023

-The Firebirds defeated the Hershey Bears 5-0 to take Game 1 of the AHL Calder Cup Finals.
+The Firebirds defeated the Hershey Bears 5-0 to take Game 1, dominating from start to finish.

 ⭐️’s of Game 1! @Firebirds blank the @TheHersheyBears 5-0. @KESQ @BlakeArthur24 @AcrisureArena pic.twitter.com/avYDRfJCRZ— Bailey Arredondo (@BaileyKESQ) June 9, 2023